 The properties of matter or their Gunas and their actions are closely related.
 The potential energy of the attributes eventually turns into an action.
 This action releases the kinetic energy when the matter undergoes chemical transformation such as burning or digestion.

 10 Opposite Pairs for the Properties of Matter, Thoughts, and Actions

 |Sandra (Dense)||Drava (Liquid)|

 |Shlakshna (Smooth)||Khara (Rough)|

-For example, the summer season has attributes similar to those of Pitta Dosha – hot, liquid, light, mobile, and penetrating.
+In the Summer season has attributes similar to those of Pitta Dosha – hot, liquid, light, mobile, and penetrating.
 Therefore, Pitta in the body will be increased in summers.

 Vata or Air is defined in Ayurveda as light, subtle, dry, mobile, rough, and cold.
-Hence, in the fall season, which also exhibits these attributes, Vata Dosha increases in the human constitution.
+Hence, in the Autumn season, which also exhibits these attributes, Vata Dosha increases in the human constitution.

 The concepts governing Ayurvedic pharmacology, therapeutics, and food preparation are based on the 20 attributes.
 Through an understanding and application of the actions of the attributes, balance of the tridosha can be maintained.

 The Gunas – Description, Sources, and Impact

 The heavy quality increases Kapha and decreases Vata and Pitta.
 Guru promotes growth in the body.
 To some extent we need the heavy quality for nourishment, groundedness, centeredness, and stability.